dftbplus/dftbplus/INSTALL.rst

 ``elsi::elsi`` target.
 Make sure, that CMake can find this export file if the DFTB+ library was compiled with ELSI support (e.g., by setting up the environment variable ``CMAKE_PREFIX_PATH`` correctly).
+Note: you may need to install ELSI (not just point the prefix path to its build system) to generate this file correctly.

 Linking the library in non-CMake based builds